digiexe-official/Reviews/reviews/jungle scout review.md

 This gem highlights niches and keywords with big potential—low competition, high demand, and even seasonality insights.

 Real Talk: I plugged in “desk plants” on a whim and was shocked at the traffic with barely any sellers fighting over it.
-The Niche Score (1–10) is a clutch little metric that tells you straight-up if it’s worth pursuing.
+The Niche Score (1–10) is a concise metric that tells you straight up if it’s worth pursuing.

 ### 3. Keyword Scout – ⭐ 8.5/10

 Think of this as your Amazon-specific keyword guru.
-It dishes out real search volumes, PPC costs, and trends straight from Amazon’s data.
+It provides real search volumes, PPC costs, and trends directly from Amazon’s data.

 Why It’s Cool: I used it to peek into a competitor’s top listing and snagged some killer keywords.
 It’s like having X-ray vision for what’s working.